inginerie-software-2023-2024/proiect-inginerie-software-poli_invaders/SoftwareArhitectureReport.md

 ### **14. CI/CD Pipeline**

-The CI/CD pipeline is not yet fully implemented.
-Future iterations will integrate automated testing, continuous integration, and deployment processes.
+The CI/CD pipeline is implemented using GitHub Actions.
+There are workflows for the game itself and for the server where the multiplayer is hosted.
+Both repositories have Actions that build the project, however, the game repository has a semi-functional Action that verifies if the game’s tests are passing.
+The Actions were written using various repositories such as:

+for the Server → GitHub’s official repo for Actions and Google’s Cloud official Actions

+for the Game → A free, open-source library specifically meant for Unity CI: Game-CI and GitHub’s official repo for Actions

 ### **15. QA Process**

-The QA process involves manual testing of core functionalities.
+The QA process heavily relied onto manual testing.
 A comprehensive automated test suite is planned for future development.
+Types of manual testing:

+White Box Techniques:

+**Branch Software Testing →** It ensures that no branch leads to abnormal behavior of the application

+Black Box Techniques:

+**Unit Testing →** It isolates sections of code and tests every function for its correctness

+Usability Testing:

+Evaluate a product by testing it with the proper users

+Regression Testing:

+It ensures that newly added features won’t affect the already implemented ones

+Visual Testing:

+It validates whether the developed software user interface (UI) is compatible with the user’s view

+A report containing the user testing feedback can be found at UserReport.md

 ### **16. Test Suites**

 Current test suites cover basic gameplay functionality, multiplayer interactions, and UI elements.
-Future iterations will expand test coverage.
+Future iterations will expand test coverage for Play Mode and for Edit Mode as well.

 ### **17. External Dependencies**